-SEP IRA Contribution Limits and Deadlines
+SEP-IRA Contribution Limits and Deadlines

 Calculating Your Net Adjusted Self-Employment Income

-Vanguard provides a useful calculator to help you determine your maximum contributions to a SEP IRA.
-However, it is advisable to consult with a professional tax advisor if you have additional questions about how much you can contribute to a SEP IRA.
+Vanguard provides a useful calculator to help you determine your maximum contributions to a SEP-IRA.
+However, it is advisable to consult with a professional tax advisor if you have additional questions about how much you can contribute to a SEP-IRA.

-If you are self-employed or own a small business, a SEP IRA must be established by your company’s tax filing deadline (plus any extensions) for the tax year to which the qualifying contribution is made.
-For example, the tax filing deadline for many entrepreneurs and small business owners for the 2018 tax year is April 15, 2019.
-Requesting an extension will extend the tax filing deadline until October 15, 2019.
-It is important to remember that filing an extension does not provide an extension to pay any taxes that will eventually be due.
+If you are self-employed or own a small business, a SEP-IRA must be established by your company’s tax filing deadline (plus any extensions) for the tax year to which the qualifying contribution is made.
+For example, the tax filing deadline for many entrepreneurs and small business owners for the tax year is generally April 15.
+Requesting an extension will extend the tax filing deadline, usually until October 15.
+It is important to remember that requesting a filing extension does not provide an extension on paying the taxes that will eventually be due.

 Similar SEP-IRA contribution deadlines apply when depositing funds into a SEP-IRA.
 SEP-IRA contributions can be made for last year until the tax filing deadline.
 Filing an extension will generally allow you to delay filing a tax return until October 15.
 You will still have time to establish a SEP-IRA and make a SEP-IRA contribution until the tax filing deadline.
 Be sure to notify the IRA custodian to code the contribution for the prior year, if that is your intention.

 There are other retirement plans for small businesses and self-employed individuals, such as SIMPLE IRAs, individual 401(k)s, Keoghs, or regular 401(k)s for small businesses.
 Before establishing a SEP-IRA and contributing your hard-earned money according to these contribution limits and deadlines, it makes sense to compare the various retirement options for small businesses and decide which one is right for your needs.